aikchar/dockerfiles/README.md

 This repo contains Dockerfiles for various combinations.

 Most of these are built and tested on Raspberry Pi 3 (aarch64 / arm64 / armv8)
-on top of an openSUSE 15 host with Podman.
+on top of an openSUSE Leap 15.3 host with Podman.

 A Makefile is also included to help understand this repo better.
 You can also use it to build images quickly.
 Supports: vctl, podman, and docker.